Elliot Segal: FCC fine for Bishop O'Connell High School incident

-During the May 7, 2002 Elliot in the Morning show, two sixteen-year-old female students at Bishop Denis J. O'Connell High School called the show to be considered in a contest whose winners were to be cage dancers at an upcoming Kid Rock concert at George Mason University's Patriot Center.
+During the May 7, 2002 Elliot in the Morning show, two sixteen-year-old female students at Bishop O'Connell High School called the show to be considered in a contest whose winners were to be cage dancers at an upcoming Kid Rock concert at George Mason University's Patriot Center.
 Goaded by Segal, they discussed alleged sexual activity at school.
 The students, who claimed to be eighteen, discussed giving oral sex to lines of boys in the hallway and having intercourse in stairwells and closets.
 They implied these acts occurred during a typical school day.
 The students, who had used false names on air, were suspended the same day for their comments.

 The principal addressed the student body on the PA system and discussed the immorality of Segal's radio show.
 Angered by the students' suspension, Segal personally insulted the principal on air the following day, making lewd remarks about his family and his sexual activity.
 He also mocked the school's mission statement, specifically what he considered to be a hypocritical statement that their educational environment is "rooted in the life of Christ."

 The two days of broadcasting were ruled indecent by the Federal Communications Commission (FCC).
 In October 2003, DC101's parent company Clear Channel Communications was fined $55,000 as a result.